Does life feel like it is getting on top of you?

 Suffering from cluttered or circular thoughts?

 Finding it difficult to cope with the demands to today's world?

 These are cases of the mind playing truant!

 Could you benefit from taming your truant mind?

 Treating the symptoms of stress is not the best answer to managing stress.
 It is far better to unravel the causes of stress.
 Unhappiness arises in the mind and it's the mind that we need to work on.
 After all, no happiness is quite like a mind that is at peace.

-For the mind to achieve peace, it needs to understand things as they are - not from cognitive thinking but through the practice of mindfulness meditation.
+For the mind to achieve peace, it needs to understand things as they are - according to nature, so that it can let go.
+This understanding and letting go do not come from cognitive thinking but through the practice of mindfulness meditation.
 Too much thinking depletes your energy, physically and mentally.
 One cannot resolve a troublesome thought with more thoughts.
 Instead one needs to be mindful of one's thought and see it through from beginning to end without identifying with it.
 Only then can one realise that there is no need to brush away or reject an unwanted thought.
 Simply be mindful of it.
 It will soon work its way out.

 My name is Kamontip Evans.
 I am a consultant in stress management, a trainer in mindfulness meditation in Richmond, East Sheen, Kew, Barnes, Mortlake, Putney, Twickenham.
 I am also the author of Taming the Truant Mind: How Mindfulness Will Free You From Troublesome Thoughts and Emotions, published in 2016.
 My practice is in southwest London and within easy reach of central London.
 See My Services.